Elliott-17/RustWorkshop/README.md

 - Introduce rust syntax and immutability in slides
-- Introduce basic data types and loop structures in slides 4 problems for basic syntax and immutability
+- Introduce basic data types and loop structures in slides 4 problems for basic syntax and immutability - Elliott

 - Introduce Vecs and Strings in slides
-2 or 3 problems for Vecs and Strings
+2 or 3 problems for Vecs and Strings - Elliott

 - Introduce Ownership and Borrowing in slides
-2 or 3 problems for ownership and borrowing
+2 or 3 problems for ownership and borrowing - Arnav

+- Introduce Options and Results in slides
+2 or 3 problems for options and results - Elliott

 - Introduce Structures and Enums in slides
-2 or 3 problems for structures and enums
+2 or 3 problems for structures and enums - Julio

+- Boxes, Dyns and Moves
+2 or 3 problems for boxes, dyns and moves

 - Introduce Traits and Generics in slides
-2 or 3 problems for traits and generics
+2 or 3 problems for traits and generics - Jake

-- Introduce Options and Results in slides
-2 or 3 problems for options and results

 - Introduce Crates in slides
-Idk if crates will work with rustlings but we can try to make some problems for using crates
+Idk if crates will work with rustlings but we can try to make some problems for using crates - Elliott